arunvl88/Zero-Trust-Kubernetes/README.md

 * `cat /etc/sysctl.conf | grep "ipv4"` (27): Shows lines related to IPv4 configuration in the system control file (optional, verification).
 * `sudo nano /etc/modules-load.d/k8s.conf` (28): Opens the kernel modules configuration file for editing (advanced configuration, might be pre-configured).
-## 6. Worker Node Rebooting (Optional, Command 29):
+## 6. Worker Node Rebooting:

 sudo reboot (29): Depending on your system configuration, a reboot might be necessary for the changes to take effect.
 Uncomment this command if needed.
-## 7. Adding Kubernetes Repository and Installing Packages (Commands 30-35):
+## 7. Adding Kubernetes Repository and Installing Packages:

-Commands 30-33: These commands add the official Kubernetes repository and download the GPG key to verify the authenticity of Kubernetes packages.
+* These commands add the official Kubernetes repository and download the GPG key to verify the authenticity of Kubernetes packages.
 The steps might differ slightly depending on your chosen Kubernetes provider (here, Google Kubernetes Engine - GKE).
-Refer to the official documentation for your specific provider for exact commands. sudo apt update (34): Updates the package lists to include Kubernetes packages after adding the new repository. sudo apt install -y kubeadm=1.28.1-1.1 kubelet=1.28.1-1.1 kubectl=1.28.1-1.1 (35): Installs the required Kubernetes packages: kubeadm (not needed on worker nodes,
+Refer to the official documentation for your specific provider for exact commands.
+* `sudo apt update` (34): Updates the package lists to include Kubernetes packages after adding the new repository. sudo apt install -y kubeadm=1.28.1-1.1 kubelet=1.28.1-1.1 kubectl=1.28.1-1.1 (35): Installs the required Kubernetes packages: kubeadm (not needed on worker nodes,